HanzGeeratz/hanzgeeratz.github.io/README.md

-# hanzgeeratz.github.io
-Personal website

-# Hello!
+# Hello

 TL;DR: I'm Hanz Geeratz, a Fractional CTO and Startup Scaling & Growth Consultant with over 20 years of experience in tech leadership and startups.
 I specialize in scaling development teams and aligning diverse strategies with robust engineering execution.
 Off-duty, I'm family-focused, practice secular Buddhism, and am restoring my traditional Dutch sailing boat.
-I'm open for freelance work.
+I'm open to freelance work.

-CONTACT:You can find me on <a href="https://de.linkedin.com/in/hanz-geeratz" target="_blank" rel="noopener noreferrer">LinkedIn</a>. eMail: hnzgeeratz/@/proton.me
+CONTACT:You can find me onLinkedIn:  <https://de.linkedin.com/in/hanz-geeratz>. eMail: hnzgeeratz/@/proton.me

 ## ABOUT ME